RIT-ArtistConnect/ArtistConnect/README.md

 creative projects for portfolio building purposes.
 This website would seek to bridge the gap between the two, as well as promoting Drawing Club on campus.

-### Transactions

-The role of the database would only be to connect artists to interested parties on campus, by providing contact information.
-No transactions will be held or managed on our end

 ### Userbase

 The database will be available to members of the RIT community, primarily catering